eglimi/cpptime/README.md

 ~~~

 A periodic timer that is first executed after 2 seconds, and after this every
 second.
-The event is removed after 10 seconds.
+The timeout event is then removed after 10 seconds.
+When a timeout
+event is removed, is attached handler is also freed to clean-up an attached
+resources.

 ~~~
 using namespace std::chrono;